-In a statement about the research, Caroline Fiennes, director of Giving Evidence, said the information held by Buckingham Palace is "inconsistent and incomplete, and very confusing".
+In a statement about the research, Caroline Fiennes, director of Giving Evidence, said the information held by Buckingham Palace was "inconsistent and incomplete, and very confusing".

 "Perhaps they don’t know which royal is patron of what, or they don’t want the public to know."

-The research also found it was extremely difficult to distinguish which of the royals’ patronages were actually for UK-registered charities rather than other types of bodies such as military organisations, non-departmental public bodies and private members clubs.
+The research also found that it was extremely difficult to distinguish which of the royals’ patronages were actually for UK-registered charities rather than other types of bodies such as military organisations, non-departmental public bodies and private members' clubs.

 Prince Andrew, for example, is the patron of about 25 private members' golf clubs and at least two private members' yacht clubs, on top of his charity patronages, researchers found.

-"For example, the Prince of Wales’ website lists him as patron of 'The Reserve Forces Ulysses Trust' whereas the royal.uk site lists him as patron of 'Ulysses Trust' – we think that these are the same thing, but cannot know, and the royals between them have hundreds of such patronages which would need cross-checking."
+"For example, the Prince of Wales’s website lists him as patron of 'The Reserve Forces Ulysses Trust', whereas the royal.uk site lists him as patron of 'Ulysses Trust'.
+We think that these are the same thing, but cannot know, and the royals between them have hundreds of such patronages, which would need cross-checking."

-She said this meant the figures quoted in the national press about the number of charities for which the royals are patrons were "almost certainly wrong".
+She said this meant the figures quoted in the national press about the number of charities for which the royals were patrons were "almost certainly wrong".

 Buckingham Palace was unable to provide a comment before publication of this story.